Pritham13/AHB_RTL_TO_GDS/notes/notes.md

 ![[Pasted image 20240929181925.png]]

 > Note : starting stage 32 bit data transfer , non burst transfer

+The address of the next data will be sent in the data cycle of the previous data this way pipeline is achieved
 ### FSM states
 - Wait stage
 	-  waits for `HPREADY` to go high